 Karakamia Wildlife Sanctuary is located approximately an hour east of Perth near the small town of Chidlow.
-This sanctuary is the first property owned by AWC, purchased in 1991 to protect the threatened mammals of the northern jarrah forest.
-Visitors can experience the magic of Karakamia by participating in a two-hour guided walk at dusk.
+This sanctuary is the first property owned by AWC, purchased in 1991 to protect the threatened mammals of the northern Jarrah forest.

-The 3 km walk follows rocky bush-tracks with a number of stops along the way to talk about the habitats and look at animals.
+The 3-kilometre Habitat Walk follows rocky bush tracks with a number of stops along the way to talk about the habitats and look at animals.
 Some hills are encountered along the route and the ground can be slippery due to pea gravel.
 Participants need to be of moderate fitness and stable on their feet.
 The Habitat Walk is not suitable for the mobility impaired or for children under the age of seven, however it may be possible to arrange a shorter walk for your group.

 The second half of the walk is completed in the dark.
 Bright spotlights with red filters are carried by the guides to point out animals and light the path.
-You may wish to bring a small torch of your own to help find your footing along the tracks at night.
-Other items you may wish to bring include: sturdy footwear and long sleeved clothing, binoculars and insect repellent.
+You may wish to bring a small torch of your own to help find your footing along the tracks.
+Other items you may wish to bring include: sturdy footwear, long-sleeved clothing, binoculars and insect repellent.